ibm-cloud-docs/dr-automation-powervs/advance-operation.md

 # Advance operations
 {: #ad-vance}

 Advanced operations in the {{site.data.keyword.DR_full}} provide essential actions to manage and test your disaster recovery setup.
-This feature includes options such as **Failover Rehearsal**, **Clean up**, and **Re-Sync**.
+This feature includes options such as **Failover Rehearsal**, **Clean-up**, and **Re-Sync**.
 These actions help validate DR readiness, clear temporary artifacts, and maintain synchronization between sites

 ## Navigate advance operations
 {: #na-vi-gate}

-Access Advanced Operations from the workgroup Summary tab to perform actions like Failover Rehearsal, Clean up, or Re-Sync for disaster recovery management.
+Access Advanced Operations from the workgroup Summary tab to perform actions like Failover Rehearsal, Clean-up, or Re-Sync for disaster recovery management.

 ### Procedure
 {: #pr-ci-dure}